 The department’s focus on research generated expansion in the classroom for graduate and undergraduate students and enhanced traditional instruction.
 This exposed students to real-world engineering problems and led to the creation of a formal senior design project and portfolio assessment for all undergraduate students in 1999.

 In senior design courses, students tackle engineering problems by designing, building, and testing a project and then presenting it to a panel of industry representatives.
 The courses also help students develop their confidence, discipline, and communication abilities, as well as allow them to experience the sort of teamwork they will experience in industry.
 The Cybot robot and RADVIS (Radio Auxiliary Detection for the Visually Impaired and Sighted) are just a few of the projects that have come out of the senior design program.

-The increasing number of electrical and computer engineering students in the 1980s and 1990s necessitated the creation of a full-time academic adviser position in 1981.
-Sheldon Pinsky, the department’s first academic adviser, advised 500 students.
-Currently, the department’s Student Services Office employs four academic advisers.
+The increasing number of electrical and computer engineering students in the 1980s and 1990s necessitated the creation of a full-time academic advisor position in 1981.
+Sheldon Pinsky, the department’s first academic advisor, advised 500 students.
+Currently, the department’s Student Services Office employs four academic advisors.